benjaminbellamy/rsvp/README.md

 ====

 Really Simple Varnish Panel
-This WebApp alowws you to monitor your Varnish server.
+This WebApp allows you to monitor your Varnish server.

 Features
 --------